Preview & Edit

 His confidence that we were finer than we thought, that there were moral grounds we would not abandon, lines of civil behavior we simply would not cross.
 That there were things we would gladly give up for the public good, that a comfortable life, resting on the shoulders of other people's misery, was an abomination this country, especially among all nations, found offensive.

-When King died in 1965, he shuffled off that tremendous courage and personal moral ground onto others to carry.
+When King died in 1965, he left that tremendous courage and personal moral ground to others to carry.
 Faces might be etched in stone, but rights are not.

 Where does that leave us?
 Where did that leave Morrison?